IN THE MOUNTAINS OF FIRE

 And Marduk has finished carving the bone chess pieces as I described them to him, white ones and ones charred black, at least for the back line; we can use pale and dark pebbles for the pawns.
 He has nothing else to do, sitting while his torn tissues heal.
 I assure him that a sprain that bad would sideline anybody.

-And then I catch him glaring at Alysha, who hangs her head as if she deserved it.
+And then I catch him glaring at Alysha, who hangs her head as if she deserves it.
 The thick clothes that we wear here would hide a lot, I think.
 He can’t chase after her with his bad foot right now—did she sit there, beside him, and let him punch her, twist her arm, something, biting back a cry so that nobody would know, so that he wouldn’t get in trouble?
 I feel sick to think about it.

 I wish he had no artistic skill!
 I wish he wasn’t sometimes kind, sometimes genuine.
 I wish he could be a monster that I could feel good about hating!
 And haven’t I killed men who weren’t nearly as bad?